 To our great delight, we got permission from the Accreditation Organisation of the Netherlands and Flanders (NVAO) for a new form of education within the NBA: the two-year Associate Degree in Classical Ballet.
 Starting in 2020-2021, it will be possible for NBA students to take this relatively new course within professional education – co-existing with Bachelor’s and Master’s degrees – and to complete it in two years with an Associate Degree certificate at higher professional education level.

 The official report by the NVAO – the organisation that decides whether a new course can be introduced – still has to be published, but the organisation informed us on 13 March that their assessment of our new Associate Degree (AD) course was positive.

-Starting in the new academic year, it will be possible for higher professional education students at the Dutch National Ballet Academy to follow the two-year AD programme.
+Starting in 2020-2021, it will be possible for higher professional education students at the Dutch National Ballet Academy to follow the two-year AD programme.
 They will then be ready to enter the field as professional dancers.
 Following the two-year course, it is also possible for students to add on a third year, to attain a Bachelor’s degree (BA) at higher professional education level, allowing them to specialise in a particular aspect of theory or teaching within classical ballet.
 Students are ready to enter the professional field after this third year, as well.
 However, the BA year is also open to students who first attain their AD, then start their dancing career and on ending that career wish to specialise in a particular area of interest and obtain a BA degree.
 This allows the Dutch National Ballet Academy to provide a lifelong learning option within ballet education.
 In the coming period, we will be working on the exact content of this BA year.

 Why make this change?